-- capital monitoring (forecast expenditure) is reported to Executive on a quarterly basis - analysis of income projections for all funding assumptions - cashflow review and forecasting - treasury training including staff CPD - financial modelling to support investment / borrowing strategy - regular meetings with treasury advisors
+- Capital monitoring (forecast expenditure) is reported to the Executive on a quarterly basis and on a monthly basis to the Corporate Leadership Team. - Regular analysis of income projections for all funding assumptions. - Regular cashflow reviews and forecasting. - Treasury management training including continuing professional development (CPD). - Financial modelling to support investment / borrowing strategy. - Monthly meetings with Link Group (treasury advisors).